Ask Keri: I keep hearing I should be eating a high-fiber diet. Why?

 Dietary fiber is the part of plant foods that your body cannot digest.
 It’s classified into two categories: the kind that doesn’t dissolve in water (insoluble fiber) and the type that does (soluble fiber).

 Most soluble fibers also are known as prebiotics.
-Prebiotics feed the healthy bacteria of your gut and this may help improve your immune system, digestive health and aid in calcium absorption.
+Prebiotics feed the healthy bacteria of your gut, which may help improve your immune system, digestive health and aid in calcium absorption.
 Yes, you still need to consume probiotics, too.

 Insoluble fiber, on the other hand, helps to speed up foods going through the body and bulks up your poop.
 (Sounds gross, but it kind of acts as a scrub brush going through your intestines).

 A healthy diet rich in insoluble fiber is often touted as a best way to lose weight or maintain a healthy weight.
 It also helps in preventing constipation and reducing the risk of colon cancer.

 While I prefer to have you eat food and not numbers, you should know how much fiber you need, so you can be aware if you’re getting the right amount.